Systolic hypertension

 In medicine, systolic hypertension is defined as an elevated systolic blood pressure (SBP).

 If the systolic blood pressure is elevated (>140) with a normal (<90) diastolic blood pressure (DBP), it is called isolated systolic hypertension.
 Eighty percent of people with systolic hypertension are over the age of 65 years old.
+Isolated systolic hypertension is a specific type of widened (or high) pulse pressure.

 Causes

 Systolic hypertension may be due to reduced compliance of the aorta with increasing age.
 This increases the load on the ventricle and compromises coronary blood flow, eventually resulting in left ventricular hypertrophy, coronary ischemia, and heart failure.

 Contemporary science shows an immersed boundary method of computational illustration of a single heartbeat.
 Applied to physiologic models, immersed boundary theory sees the heart as a great folded semisolid sail fielding and retrieving a viscous blood mass.
 The sail, likened to Windkessel effect physiology, gives and receives a load under time-ordered phases.
 Decreasing compliance of the sail heralds the onset of systolic hypertension.